zopefoundation/grokproject/README.txt

 empty Python package in the ``src`` directory in which you can place the code for your web application.
 To start the Zope server, execute ``bin/zopectl fg``.

+For those who know paster: ``grokproject`` is just a wrapper around a paster template.
+So instead of running the ``grokproject`` command, you can also run:

+  $ paster create -t grok MammotHerd